jstarrdewar/adhesive/README.md

 ###Flags

 `--debug`
-- Compiles a source map.
-- Defines a constant DEBUG=true which you can use to hide console.log from the production build.
-[More info on my blog](http://jstarrdewar.com/blog/2013/02/28/use-uglify-to-automatically-strip-debug-messages-from-your-javascript/).
+- Compiles a source map and saves it alongside the built JavaScript (in previous versions you could put the source maps in a different folder, but it was very confusing to configure so I've removed it).

 `--no-uglify`
 - Will tell adhesive to only concatenate your code (no uglifying), which is useful if you need to debug something in a browser that doesn't support source maps.